bioinf-benchmarking/mapping-benchmarking/Readme.md

 See *Add a new read-mapper* under *Developer guide*.

 #### 2) Add plots/cases
 All plots are specified in `config/plots.yaml`.
+For any plots that rely on already implemented parameters and result types (as defined in `config/config.yaml`), no code is necesary, and the plots can be defined and built only by configuring them in `config/plot.yml`.
-For most plots, no code should be necessary to write, only configuration.
-Feel free to edit this file to add plots you believe are useful, and make a pull request.
-The file contains documentation that should explain how to edit the file, but feel free to reach out with questions if anything is unclear.
-Se developer guide for details.
+Feel free to edit that file to add plots you believe are useful, and make a pull request.
+See Developer guide for how this configuration works.

 #### 3) General help/contribution
 This is a simple first attempt at a pipeline that tries to be flexible and allow benchmarking across what we think are the relevant parameters.
 However, we want this pipeline to be shaped by what the community believe is important.
 Feel free to open an issue to discuss things that can be changed or added, e.g. cases or benchmarks that are not currently supported.